ThingLabsIo/ThingLabsIo.github.io/pages/AzureTour001.md

         freq: 1000 // Collect data once per second
     });

-    // The shield.on function invokes the ananymous callback function at the
+    // The shield.on function invokes the anonymous callback function at the
     // frequency specified (250ms by default).
 The anonymous function is scoped
     // to the object (e.g. this == the weather shield Multi class object). shield.on("data", function() {